 Those of you who have been reading your Bible for long enough know the answer to that.

 THAT DAY will only end, when the events described are complete.
 Days, weeks, months, years and even decades could go by, and THAT DAY will not be complete until all has been accomplished.
 Verse two continues with what will be accomplished:

 2 “It shall be in that day,” says the Lord of hosts, “that I will cut off the names of the idols from the land, and they shall no longer be remembered.
 I will also cause the prophets and the unclean spirit to depart from the land.

 Wait.
 God is speaking of idols.
 We understand about false prophets and unclean spirits…

 Modern Idolatry In Jerusalem

 Years ago, My wife and I had the chance to witness a new Torah scroll being installed in a local synagogue, nearby our apartment.
 It was remarkably like what happens with an idol in the kind of pagan temple that you find in Taiwan.

 As I write this, I am in Taiwan, and we see almost exactly the same kind of procession.
-When the priests in a local temple in Taiwan decide that it is time for their god or goddess to go on a procession around the neighborhood, that procession looks remarkably like what happens when a new Torah scroll is installed in a synagogue.
+When the priests in a local temple in Taiwan decide that it is time for their god or goddess to go on a procession around the neighborhood, or when they want to install a new idol, that procession looks remarkably like what happens when a new Torah scroll is installed in a synagogue.

 Yes, that Torah scroll has the words of God printed on it, but that doesn’t matter.
 If you worship and bow down to ink and paper, it’s still idolatry.
 It doesn’t matter if that ink and paper is formed into the words of God.
 It is still idolatry.